 Whenever the church fully understands the doctrine of the justification by faith, it understands the reality of its gospel.
 When it does not, it misses the gospel message.
 And that's right at the very heart of the church because if we are wrong about the gospel, souls are damned and may not know it.
 It is an essential doctrine.

 Now, in the book of Romans we have the beginning of the book set forth as an indictment against sinners.
-From chapter 1 verse 18 throughchapter 3 verse 20, there's a terrifying picture of sin and its inevitable judgment.
-The sinner is indicted then in the first part of the book and now beginning in verse 21, the sinner is offered redemption.
+From chapter 1 verse 18 through chapter 3 verse 20, there is a terrifying picture of sin and its inevitable judgment.
+The sinner is indicted, then, in the first part of the book, and now beginning in verse 21, the sinner is offered redemption.
 And you have the statement of redemption in verses 21 to 31, and then you have the illustration of it in chapter 4 and further expansion in chapter 5.
 But we are in the section now that deals with our justification by faith, our being made right with God through faith.

 Now, as we've learned, the key to all of this is found there in verse 24 and 25.
 We are justified, that is we are made right with God, by God's grace through the redemption accomplished in Christ Jesus, whom God set forth, or manifested, to be a satisfaction through faith in His blood.

-It tells us in 1 ... rather 2 Corinthians 5 verse 18, "All things are of Godwho has reconciled us to Himself by Jesus Christ."
+It tells us in first...rather 2 Corinthians 5 verse 18, "All things are of God who has reconciled us to Himself by Jesus Christ."
 It is through Christ and His death on the cross that we are saved.
 There is no other source.
 In Titus 2:14 it says that our God and Savior Jesus Christ gave Himself for us that He might redeem us.
 So, the cross has a tremendous impact on us.

 Now, that's the first thing that Jesus says His death means to Him.
 When He dies, He will be able to go to whom?
 To the Father.
 And that is a satisfying thing for Him as indicated by the end of verse 28, for He says My Father is greater than I. What does He mean by that?
 He means that now in the incarnation for the present moment, I am in submission to My Father.
 He has a place of authority over Me.
-But I long to get back to the place where I'm not under Him, but face to face with Him.
-And if you really thought about My death in unselfish terms, you would think about what My death means to Me instead of, as the disciples were want to do, telling Jesus not to go to the cross, they should have encouraged Him in the sense that He would therefore having accomplished His work, be restored to a face-to-face relationship with the Father His servitude, His humiliation coming to an end.
+But I long to get back to the place where I'm not under Him but face to face with Him.
+And if you really thought about My death in unselfish terms, you would think about what My death means to Me instead of, as the disciples were wont to do, telling Jesus not to go to the cross.
+They should have encouraged Him in the sense that He would therefore, having accomplished His work, be restored to a face-to-face relationship with the Father, His servitude, His humiliation coming to an end.

 Now, anyone who knows the Bible could make such an accusation because God Himself claims to be holy.
 God Himself claims to be unable to pass by sin.
 He says Himself in the Old Testament, as we saw last time, "I will not pass by their iniquity."
-He says, "I am of purer eyes than to behold evil and can not look on iniquity."
+He says, "I am of purer eyes than to behold evil and cannot look on iniquity."
 "I will by no means pardon the guilty."
 He said that.
 Sin has to be punished.
 It is impossible for sin to be excused.
 It cannot just fade away.
 It just can't be put aside.
-Sin hangs in there, it hangs on reeking its deadly havoc in judgment, it has to be paid.
+Sin hangs in there, it hangs on wreaking its deadly havoc in judgment.
+It has to be paid.
 No amount of optimism, no amount of love, no amount of grace, no amount of mercy can put sin aside.